h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 3\.
 For **Log In**, enter `ds1/ds1`

 Note: if you already logged into Driverless AI, you won't have to enter login credentials for MLOps.

+Regard the **hydraulic system** project on the **My Projects** page.
+Disregard the other project, as it will not be used in this tutorial.

 ### Login to MLOps as a `ds2` user from a separate browser tab